-- 1) All rDNA technology studies involving BSL-1 organisms and BSL-1 host vector systems may be conducted in a BSL-1 laboratory under the supervision of a Qualified Scientist or trained Designated Supervisor and must be approved by the SRC prior to experimentation.
-Examples include cloning of DNA in E. coli K12, S. cerevesiae, and B. subtilis host-vector systems. - 2) Commercially available rDNA kits using BSL-1 organisms may be conducted in a BSL-1 laboratory under the supervision of a qualified scientist or trained designated supervisor and must be approved by the SRC prior to experimentation. - 3) A rDNA technology study that involves BSL-1 agents that may convert to BSL-2 agents during the course of experimentation must be conducted entirely in a BSL-2 facility. - 4) All rDNA technology studies involving BSL-2 organisms and/ or BSL-2 host vector systems must be conducted in a regulated research institution and approved by the IBC prior to experimentation. - 5) Propagation of recombinants containing DNA coding for oncogenes or other human, plant or animal toxins (including viruses) are prohibited.
+- All rDNA technology studies involving BSL-1 organisms and BSL-1 host vector systems may be conducted in a BSL-1 laboratory under the supervision of a Qualified Scientist or trained Designated Supervisor and must be approved by the SRC prior to experimentation.
+Examples include cloning of DNA in E. coli K12, S. cerevesiae, and B. subtilis host-vector systems. - Commercially available rDNA kits using BSL-1 organisms may be conducted in a BSL-1 laboratory under the supervision of a Qualified Scientist or trained Designated Supervisor and must be approved by the SRC prior to experimentation. - A rDNA technology study that involves BSL-1 agents that may convert to BSL-2 agents during the course of experimentation must be conducted entirely in a BSL-2 facility.

+- 4) All rDNA technology studies involving BSL-2 organisms and/ or BSL-2 host vector systems must be conducted in a regulated research institution and approved by the IBC prior to experimentation. - 5) Propagation of recombinants containing DNA coding for oncogenes or other human, plant or animal toxins (including viruses) is prohibited.